Chase Field: College sports

 Chase Field has staged nine women's college basketball games.
-The second game, which was played on December 18, 2006, was shortened by rain with four minutes and 18 seconds remaining and Arizona State leading Texas Tech 61–45.
+The second game, played on December 18, 2006, was shortened by rain with four minutes and 18 seconds remaining and Arizona State leading Texas Tech 61–45.
 Venue staff closed the roof in an effort to finish the game, but officials deemed the court unsafe.
 In 2000, ASU played the Tennessee Volunteers at the same facility.

-In 2006, Chase Field was the site of the annual "Challenge at Chase", a college baseball game between Arizona State and University of Arizona, but the event occurred for only two years.
+In 2006, Chase Field was the site of an annual "Challenge at Chase", a college baseball game between Arizona State and University of Arizona that lasted two years.
 The Arizona Wildcats won both contests in 2006 and 2007.
-There were no more “Challenge” games scheduled afterwards.

 Concerts

-Other events
+Bull riding

 In February 2006, the Professional Bull Riders hosted a Built Ford Tough Series bull riding event at this venue.
 Chris Shivers won this event with a total score of 181.5 points (out of a possible 200) on two bulls, including an impressive 93.75 (out of 100) points on Taylor Made bucking bull, Smokeless Wardance, in the short-go round.
 During the long-go round, the roof was closed, but during the short-go, the roof was opened.